dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

     height="350"/>
 </p>

-Give your WireGuard profile a name (preferably the one you also set in the DAppNode VPN UI).
+Give your WireGuard profile a name (preferably the one you also set in the Dappnode VPN UI).
 Copy and paste the configuration text into the big textbox as in the example below:

 <p align="center">
     <img src="../../../../img/wireguard_macos_config.png"